Sena dynasty: Origins

+A copper plate suggests that the Senas settled in western Bengal before the birth of Samantasena.
 The Senas entered into the service of Palas as sāmantas in Rāḍha, probably under Samantasena.
 With the decline of the Pālas, their territory had expanded to include Vaṅga and a part of Varendra by the end of Vijayasena's reign.
-The Palas were ousted in totality, and their entire territory annexed sometime after 1665.
+The Palas were ousted in totality, and their entire territory annexed sometime after 1165.

-Inscriptions
+Inscription of Keshava Sena

-A copperplate was found in the Adilpur or Edilpur pargana of Faridpur District in 1838 A.D. and was acquired by the Asiatic Society of Bengal, but now the copperplate is missing from the collection.
+A copperplate was found in the Adilpur or Edilpur pargana of Faridpur District in 1838 AD and was acquired by the Asiatic Society of Bengal, but now the copperplate is missing from the collection.
 An account of the copperplate was published in the Dacca Review and Epigraphic Indica.
-The copperplate inscription is written in Sanskrit and in Ganda character, and dated 3rd jyaistha of 1136 samval, or 1079 A.D.
-In the Asiatic Society's proceeding for January 1838, an account of the copperplate states that three villages were given to a Brahman in the third year of Keshava Sena.
+The copperplate inscription is written in Sanskrit and the characters dated to about the end of the twelfth century AD.
+In the Asiatic Society's proceeding for January 1838, an account of the copperplate states that three villages were given to a Brahmin in the third year of Keshava Sena.
 The grant was given with the landlord rights, which include the power of punishing the Chandrabhandas or Sundarbans, a tribe that lived in the forest.
 The land was granted in the village of Leliya in the Kumaratalaka mandala, which is situated in shatata-padamavati-visaya.
-The copperplate of Keshava Sena records that the king Vallala Sena carried away, from the enemies, the goddesses of fortune on palanquins (Shivaka), which elephant tusk staff supported; and also states that Vallala Sena's son, Lakshmana Sena (1179–1205), erected pillars of victory and sacrificial posts at Varanasi, Allahabad, and Adon Coast of the South Sea.
+The copperplate of Keshava Sena records that the king Vallala Sena carried away, from the enemies, the goddesses of fortune on palanquins (Shivaka), which elephant tusk staff supported; and also states that Vallala Sena's son, Lakshmana Sena (1179–1206), erected pillars of victory and sacrificial posts at Varanasi, Allahabad, and Adon Coast of the South Sea.
 The copperplate also describes the villages with smooth fields growing excellent paddy, the dancing and music in ancient Bengal, and ladies adorned with blooming flowers.
 The Edilpur copperplate of Keshava Sena records that the king made a grant in favour of Nitipathaka Isvaradeva Sarman for the inside of the subha-varsha.

 Society

-The Sena rulers consolidated the caste system in Bengal.
-Although Bengal borrowed from the caste system of Mithila, caste was not so strong in Bengal as in Mithila.
+The Sena rulers consolidated the caste system Kulinism in Bengal.

 Architecture

-The Sena dynasty is famous for building Hindu temples and monasteries, which include the renowned Dhakeshwari Temple in what is now Dhaka, Bangladesh.
+The Sena dynasty is notable for building Hindu temples and monasteries.
+King Ballāla Sena built the Dhakeshwari Temple in 12-century CE in what is now Dhaka, Bangladesh.

 In Kashmir, the dynasty also likely built a temple knows as Sankara Gaureshwara.